 This will output the string Hello World.
 Note that Tcl commands can be separated by a semi-colon (;) or a newline character.
 If you want to execute two successive echo commands, you can do it this way:

 '''

-echo Hello World; echo Hello World2
+echo Hello World; echo Hello World2 or like this:

 '''